 At some point, the trail turns into a wooden boardwalk, which is really cool!
 Every now and then there is a side trail to a viewpoint and the views are incredible.

 At the lighthouse, I wander off the Fishermen’s Trail for a bit, because there are many cool small side trails and viewpoints.
-Ponta Piedade is truly one of the most beautiful parts of the Algarve.
+Ponta Piedade is truly one of the most beautiful parts of the Algarve and definitely a highlight on this Praia da Luz to Lagos walk.
 The cliffs and rock formations in the sea are a spectacular sight.

 Hiking in Lagos